-Breanne is not currently accepting new massage therapy clients.
+Breanne is not accepting new clients at this time.

 Therapist assisted stretching on a massage table.
 Receive the same benefits you would from a yoga class, with way less work!
 Please wear athletic style/stretchy clothing.